 Naturally there were a few scary moments, but the more United pushed for a equaliser, significant openings emerged in their defence and so that proved when Vladimir Smicer was hauled down by substitute Luke Chadwick leading to a straight red card.

 Soon after, the final whistle blew and a famous victory had been registered on enemy soil, more than 10 years since the last win (March 1990 to be exact).
 It began a run of four consecutive league wins against Man United with Murphy yet again proving to be the match winner at Old Trafford in the 01/02 and 03/04 seasons.
+It's a shame Betfair promo codes were not around back then!

 You look for important signs during the course of the season and that win (along with the 4-0 rout against the Gunners the week after) showed that the team was on the rise.
 While there would be some bumps along the road, the resilient nature of this victory was worth its weight in gold for the challenges that lay ahead.